 Over the years, cryptocurrency derivatives have witnessed a number of developments.
 Firstly, crypto futures exchanges have had to sweat it out with regulatory authorities.
 Exchanges have had to defend their derivative products so as to be allowed to launch them for the general public.

-In 2019, old cryptocurrency derivatives players set new records in terms of trading volume as new players streamed in with innovative products.
-For instance, Bakkt and Phemex got into the market and posted significant futures and perpetual contracts trading volumes respectively.
-Old players like the Chicago Mercantile Exchange (CME) set new trading volumes.
+In 2020, old cryptocurrency derivatives players set new records in terms of trading volume as new players streamed in with innovative products.

 For beginners, understanding the difference between spot trading and futures trading is the first step to becoming a successful trader.